The Normative Framework Behind the (Non-)Recognition of Children Born of War in International Criminal Law

 Children’s Rights in Times of Transition

-In this chapter, authors Julie Ane Ødegaard Borge and Ingvill Constanze Ødegaard look at discussions on concepts such as “children” and “childhood” and their relation to human rights in the context of the Convention on the Rights of the Child and the state as an actor.
+In this chapter, authors Julie Ane Ødegaard Borge and Ingvill Constanze Ødegaard discuss the concepts “children” and “childhood” in relation to the Convention on the Rights of the Child.
 Published in a peer-reviewed anthology.